TomGrozev/arangox_ecto/README.md

 #### One-to-One relationships
 Additionally, `one_outgoing/3` and `one_incoming/3` can be used for one-to-one relationships.
 These do not actually create edges but just store the `_id` of the target in a field instead.
 The order of the outgoing & incoming in schemas does matter as a field will be created in the incoming schema.

+#### One-to-Many relationships
+Graph relationships are a good substitute for many-to-many relationships in a traditional relational database.
+One-to-Many relationships in ArangoDB will function exactly the same as in a relational database.
+Therefore you can just use the regular `Ecto.Schema.has_many/3` and `Echo.Schema.belongs_to/3` functions as documented in the [Ecto docs](https://hexdocs.pm/ecto/2.2.11/associations.html).

 #### How it works
 Behind the scenes these outgoing & incoming helper macros are simply wrappers around the Ecto function `Ecto.Schema.many_to_many/3`.